A tostada is just a tortilla that’s fried until crisp. Learn how to make tostadas in the oven or on the stovetop with a few tips and tricks.

 The full recipe with measurements is in the recipe card below.

-Step 1: Set a wire rack into a rimmed baking sheet.
-Then, warm ¼ cup of oil in a skillet over medium-high heat.
+Step 1: Warm ¼ cup of oil in a skillet over medium-high heat.
+Then, lightly poke the corn tortilla with a fork.

 Expert Tips

-- For perfectly crispy pan-fried tostadas, it’s best to allow them to dry on a wire rack or blot them with paper towels after cooking.
+- Let them dry.
+For perfectly crispy pan-fried tostadas, let them dry on a wire rack or blot away any excess oil with paper towels after cooking.

 Serving Suggestions

-You might have a meal planned already, or perhaps you need some inspiration for how to use tostadas, so here are a few suggestions!
-For even more ideas, try one of these ideas for what to eat with tostadas.
+You might already have a meal planned, or perhaps you need some inspiration for how to use tostadas, so here are a few suggestions!

-- Salsas: Pico de Gallo, Chunky Salsa, Mango Pico de Gallo, Pineapple Corn Salsa
+- Salsa: Pico de Gallo, Chunky Salsa, Mango Pico de Gallo, Pineapple Corn Salsa

 - Ceviche: Ceviche de Camaron Tostada